The Brauer group is not a derived invariant

-and arguing as in \cite[Lem.~5.32]{huybrechts} we find that the same formulas define inverse isomorphisms $K^*(X) \to K^*(Y)$ and $K^*(Y) \to K^*(X)$: use the fact that the pushforward on $K^*$ satisfies a projection formula and is compatible with the pushforward on $D^b$. \end{proof}
+and arguing as in \cite[Lem.~5.32]{huybrechts} we find that the same formulas define inverse isomorphisms $K^*_\top(X) \to K^*_\top(Y)$ and $K^*_\top(Y) \to K^*_\top(X)$: use the fact that the pushforward on $K^*_\top$ satisfies a projection formula and is compatible with the pushforward on $D^b$. \end{proof}

 We conclude with a remark on $H_1$ and $\Br$ in mirror symmetry.
 Batyrev and Kreuzer \cite{bk} predicted that mirror symmetry exchanges $H_1$ and $\Br$, having calculated both groups for all Calabi--Yau hypersurfaces in 4-dimensional toric varieties.
 In all their examples the groups are quite small: either $H_1 = 0$ and $\Br = \Z_2$, $\Z_3$, or $\Z_5$, or vice versa.
 This prediction does not seem to be right in general.
 On the one hand it is contradicted by a prediction of Gross and Pavanelli \cite[Rem.~1.5]{grpa}, based on calculations in Pavanelli's thesis \cite{pavanelli}, that if $X$ is the abelian fibration above, with $H_1(X) = 0$ and $\Br(X) = (\Z_8)^2$, then its mirror $\check X$ has $\pi_1(\check X) = \Br(\check X) = \Z_8$.
 Even more seriously, Hosono and Takagi's $X$ and $Y$ have the same mirror according to \cite{ht_mirror}, but different $H_1$ and $\Br$ as we have discussed.
-Mirror symmetry is expected to exchange $K^0_\top$ and $K^1_\top$, however, so mirror Calabi--Yau 3-folds should have the same $H_1 \oplus \Br$. \baselineskip
+Mirror symmetry is expected to exchange $K^0_\top$ and $K^1_\top$, however, and for a complex manifold (or more generally a $\operatorname{Spin}^c$ manifold) these have isomorphic torsion subgroups. \baselineskip

-I thank P.~Aspinwall and A.~\Caldararu\ for helpful discussions, and S.~Hosono and H.~Takagi for encouraging me to publish this note.
+I thank Paul Aspinwall and Andrei \Caldararu\ for helpful conversations, Shinobu Hosono and Hiromichi Takagi for encouraging me to publish this note, and David Treumann for an extensive discussion about the splitting of the exact sequence \eqref{K^1}.